-4. Leveling is important because the kiln sitter (in manual kilns) is affected by gravity.
+4. Leveling is important because the kiln sitter (in older manual kilns) is affected by gravity.
 If the kiln is not properly leveled the kiln sitter might be either too reactive or too sluggish.

 5. You do not want your ware to be unstable in the kiln.
+It might fall over.